-The rack is built to hold body trays or boards up to 26″W and 79″L and up to 300 pounds.
-We also can custom-design these racks to accommodate larger sizes and heavier weights.
+The mortuary rack system is built to hold body trays or boards up to 26″W and 79″L and up to 300 pounds.
+We can also custom-design these racks to accommodate larger sizes and heavier weights.

 Mobile Pallet Racking

-We offer the option of ordering these racks in galvanized steel, which makes them well-suited for cold storage.
+We offer the option of ordering these racks in galvanized steel, which is corrosion resistant, making them well-suited for cold storage.
 Caster wheels are another option for enhanced mobility.

 Plastic Storage Containers

 For the storage of equipment and smaller items, plastic storage containers can help streamline your operation.
-Our plastic storage bins can stack within your racks or hang onto the racks, depending on your preference.
+Our plastic storage bins can stack within your racks or hang onto the racks, depending on your preference or storage requirements.